When we talk subscribers, many people think of mobile and the internet - and maybe Netflix, Spotify and fitness?

 Now our customer can see both processed and scheduled income - and as a bonus, it is all accrued in the financial system.

 Tobias Binau is the Senior Sales Executive at Upodi, and is located in Copenhagen (most of the time).
 Since joining Upodi, Tobias passion for the subscription economy has grown and is the motivation base for trying to convert companies to the relationship based business model.
-Tobias is experienced in sales and customer relations and driven to provide the best customer service and relation as possible.
+Tobias is experienced in sales and customer relations and driven to provide the best customer service and relation.

 Related posts from blog